Showing posts with label China. Show all posts

 Day 1: February 8, Friday 2008

-Southwest ticket counter, where we checked in and we went through security.
+We checked in at the southwest ticket counter and went through security.

-The Rogers Varsity Cheerleaders are attending the National High School Cheering Championship contest at Disney’s Studio in Orlando, Florida.
+The Rogers Varsity Cheerleaders attend the National High School Cheering Championship contest at Disney's Studio in Orlando, Florida.

 I ate a Kasha bar and drank a can of Mt.
 Dew on the ride to Birmingham.